omwakle/EmailAutomator/README.md

 - Python 3.7 or higher
 - Internet connection
-- A Google account with App Passwords enabled for email sendin
+- A Google account with App Passwords enabled for email sending

 ## Installation